How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 Forecast favorable.

-Helminth is designed very cunningly and when it enters the human body, the immune system works poorly and with a delay.
+The helminth is designed very cunningly and when it penetrates the human body immune system works weakly and late.

 In its development, the helminth goes through strictly defined stages, none of which can simply fall out of this series.
-At each stage, there is a change in the antigenic composition, which negatively affects the health of the child: more and more immune reactions appear.
+At each stage, a change in the antigenic composition occurs, which negatively affects the child’s health: more and more new immune reactions appear.

 • blindness and keratitis;